Points are important when you are waiting for a home. Lots of points means you will be higher up on the waiting list.

 Too many bedrooms

-People who have applied for a transfer and who have more bedrooms than their household needs will get extra points.
+You can get points if you have applied for a transfer and you have spare bedrooms.
 You’ll get 10 points for each extra bedroom you have.
 You’ll get a maximum of 30 points.

 Points for poor housing

 You may get points if your home is in a really poor state, but only for certain problems.